Overview of Moomoo, Citi Self Invest, and Wealthfront

 Websites

 Wealthfront’s website is designed to be simple, and it is.
-Accounts of both types—robo and stock investing—can be managed.
-It’s easy to set up purchases of securities with either account type.
-The latter, the stock-investing system, does not have any advanced trading tools because Wealthfront is the party responsible for executing the trades.
+You can manage both robo and stock investing accounts easily.
+Setting up purchases of securities is straightforward.
+The stock-investing system doesn’t have advanced trading tools because Wealthfront executes the trades.

-Over at Citi Self Invest, the situation is the opposite.
-The account owner submits trades, and the website does have a decent order ticket for this.
-We found market, limit, and stop orders.
-All or none and fill or kill are qualifiers that can be added to a ticket.
-Charting, however, is on a very low level with no tools to speak of.
+At Citi Self Invest, the account owner submits trades, and the website has a decent order ticket with market, limit, and stop orders.
+You can add qualifiers like all or none and fill or kill.
+However, the charting tools are basic with no advanced features.

 Winner: Moomoo